 #What is the realistic range of an HDTV antenna?

 Most indoor antennas pick up stations within 30-50 miles under good conditions.
-Amplified outdoor antennas with clear line of sight can reach roughly 60-70 miles.
-The FCC notes that terrain, buildings, and weather all reduce effective range.
-Claims beyond 70 miles are generally marketing hype.
+Amplified outdoor antennas with a clear line of sight can reach roughly 60-70 miles.
+The FCC notes that terrain, buildings, and weather all reduce effective range, so a 70-mile claim assumes flat rural ground with no obstructions.

 #How do I know if my Vizio TV has a built-in tuner?